ProvableHQ/leo/RELEASING.md

 1. **Prepare** - Parses the tag, locates the crate by matching its package name, verifies the tag version matches `Cargo.toml`, and creates the tag if it doesn't already exist (for manual dispatch triggers).
+It also finds the previous same-crate tag, if one exists.
 2. **Build** - Compiles all binaries from the crate for all supported targets.
-3. **Metadata** - Generates release notes and `leo-release.toml` in parallel with the platform builds.
+3. **Metadata** - Generates the release body prefix and `leo-release.toml` in parallel with the platform builds.
-4. **Release** - Creates a GitHub Release with release notes, uploads platform ZIPs, and uploads `leo-release.toml`.
+4. **Release** - Creates a GitHub Release with the compatibility table, uploads platform ZIPs, and uploads `leo-release.toml`.
+If a previous same-crate tag exists, GitHub appends generated release notes for that tag range.

 The workflow is fully idempotent - every job is safe to re-run.